-The proposed PSS will consist of two dams/reservoirs (an upper and lower dam), interconnected by an underground tunnel system (waterways) with pump turbine units (powerhouse complex) with a potential generation capacity of approximately 1520 MW.
-In addition to this, the scheme will also have access and site roads (temporary and permanent), two construction villages and other associated infrastructure.
+The proposed PSS in the Steelpoort area will consist of two dams/reservoirs (an upper and lower dam), interconnected by an underground tunnel system (waterways) with pump turbine units (powerhouse complex) with a potential generation capacity of approximately 1520 MW.
+In addition to this, the scheme will also have access and site roads (temporary and permanent), two construction villages, two 45m high communication masts (one at the upper reservoir and one at the lower reservoir) and other associated infrastructure.